 How to remove cat pee from your carpet

 Forget everything you read on internet forums and “how-to” websites.
-Most all, if not all, of this is a waste of time.
-Stop using “DIY methods” and quite wasting money on products and chemicals labeled “Cat pee remover” or anything of the sort.
+Most all of this is a waste of time.
+Stop using “DIY methods” and quite wasting money on products and chemicals labeled “cat pee remover” or anything of the sort.
 You’re making a huge mess, wasting time and not making your life any better.